ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 Synopsis
 --------
+- The following operations can be performed using the module on the started tasks:
+  - start
+  - display
+  - modify
+  - cancel
-- start, display, modify, cancel, force and stop a started task
+  - force and stop

 Parameters